rdkcentral/aamp/AAMP-UVE-API.md

 ### setTextStyleOptions ( options )
 - Supported UVE version 2.6 and above.
 - Set the ClosedCaption style options to be used for rendering.
+- Returns true if setTextStyleOptions has been performed.

 |Name|Type|Description|
 |----|----|-----------|